noura1993/cc-w5-PDA/static_and_dynamic_test_start_point/testing_task_1.md

   total #should be initialized with 0 for card in cards
     total += card.value
-    return "You have a total of" + total #the return statement should be after the for loop end end
+    return "You have a total of" + total #the return statement should be after the for loop and the total should be converted to string end end